nongnoochr/udacity_dsnd_capstone_sparkify/README.md

 2. This data set `mini_sparkify_event_data.json` is a mini subset (128MB) of the full dataset available (12GB)

-2. The [Sparkify.ipynb](./Sparkify.ipynb) notebook contains all steps in this process and markdown cells were used to assist in walking through the thought process for individual steps.
+3. The [Sparkify.ipynb](./Sparkify.ipynb) notebook contains all steps in this process and markdown cells were used to assist in walking through the thought process for individual steps.

+4. The [Sparkify.html](./Sparkify.html) was the report generated after running all cells in the notebook

 ## Results<a name="results"></a>